-The photograph below shows the two standard electrodes.
-The DO/EC electrode includes the Optical DO sensor and the EC sensor.
+The photograph below shows the two standard electrodes, the Combi pH/ORP electrode and the DO/EC electrode.

+The DO/EC electrode includes the Optical DO sensor the EC sensor and the temperature sensor.
 These electrodes will be referred to in the next two sections.